aifrak/real-time-phoenix-hello-sockets/README.md

-# Real-Time Phoenix - hello-socket
+# Real-Time Phoenix - hello-sockets

 Code from the book "Real-Time Phoenix" from part I.